Skip to main content

-Privy enables your app to add session signers (or simply signers) to wallets that can take actions within the scope of certain permissions.
-You can use session signers to enable various use cases, like:
+Privy enables your app to add signers to wallets that can take actions within the scope of certain permissions.
+You can use signers to enable various use cases, like:

 • Offline actions: execute limit orders or agentic trades even while a user is offline in your app.